-Wabash Valley Fault Zone.
+Nuttli and Herrmann (1978) first proposed the Wabash Valley Seismic Zone on the basis of (1) the number of earthquakes, (2) the occurrence of five $\geq 5 \text{ m}{b,Lg}$ earthquakes in the area between 1875 and 1975, and (3) the presence of the Wabash Valley Fault Zone.
 The boundaries of the Wabash Valley Seismic Zone as drawn by Wheeler and Frankel (2000) are shown in Figure 10.
-Also included in Figure 10 are the epicentral locations of the damaging earthquakes (modified Mercalli intensity greater than or equal to VI) in the seismic zone (Stover and Coffman, 1993) and the location of the 5.1 $\rm m{b,Lg}$ September 27, 1909, earthquake that occurred just north of the seismic zone (earthquake 10).
-Dates, times, and epicentral locations of the damaging earthquakes whose locations are shown in Figure 10 are listed in Table 3.
-Unlike the seismicity in the New Madrid Seismic Zone,
+Also included in Figure 10 are the epicentral locations of the damaging (MMI \geq VI) earthquakes in the seismic zone (Stover and Coffman, 1993) and the location of the 5.1 m{b,Lg} September 27, 1909, earthquake (10) that occurred just north of the seismic zone.
+Dates, times, and epicentral locations of the damaging earthquakes shown in Figure 10 are listed in Table 3.
+Unlike the seismicity in the New Madrid Seismic Zone, where there is a well-defined pattern, seismicity in the Wabash Valley Seismic Zone is diffuse over a broad area.